comment 1 Comment

 [Cross Post by Author ]

-IoT Evolution or IoT Revolution
+Evolution or IoT Revolution

-During all these years evangelizing on the Internet of Things (IoT), I have been explaining to customers, partners and friends that IoT can positively change the way we do business and the way we live our lives.
+During all these years evangelizing on the Internet of Things (IoT), I have been explaining to customers, partners and friends that IoT can positively change the way we do and the way we live our lives.
 I have been asked if IoT is a new revolution in our society, or it is just one more step in the technological evolution of the he digital revolution.
 Today, the debate continues but whether evolution or revolution, The Internet of Things is here to stay.

 If you have read AIG´s whitepaper entitled “Internet of Things: Evolution or Revolution?” you learned IoT, from its origins, to its applications in business, the risks associated with its inevitable arrival and how with the IoT is coming bringing dramatic changes.
-In the whitepaper we discover that in spite IoT is often presented as a revolution that is changing the face of society or the in a profound manner.
+In the whitepaper we discover that in spite IoT is often presented as a revolution that is changing the face of society or the industry in a profound manner.
 It is an evolution that has its origins in technologies and functionalities developed by visionary automation suppliers more than 15 years ago.

 I definitely think it’s an evolution